 Younger students in grades K-3 learned about Arctic geography.

 The Plate Watch Program

 Concurrent with this event, the invasive species team of Shaw, McCann, and Bors worked with the Aleut Community of St. Paul to establish a Plate Watch community monitoring station on St. Paul Island.
-The Smithsonian Environmental Research Center’s Plate Watch program is a standardized protocol for deploying PVC invertebrate settling plates off docks or other structures into the marine environment to sample local invertebrate fauna to both establish baselines and detect marine invasive species distribution.
+The Smithsonian Environmental Research Center’s Plate Watch program is a standardized protocol for deploying PVC invertebrate settling plates off docks or other structures into the marine environment to sample local invertebrate fauna.
+This is useful for both establishing baselines and detecting marine invasive species distribution.
 A number of Plate Watch monitoring stations are in Alaska, however, a goal for Arctic invasive species management is to expand Plate Watch to Arctic communities such as St. Paul.

 It’s just one way the Bering Sea Days team is leaving a lasting impression on the St. Paul community.

 Bering Sea Days is sponsored by the Central Bering Sea Fishermen’s Association, Trident Seafood, the Aleut Community of St Paul Tribal Government’s Ecosystem Conservation Office, the Aleutian Pribilof Island Community Development Association, the Pribilof School District, and Tanadgusix Corporation.